Skip Ribbon Commands

 Gout - What it is

 Patients with gout do not suffer from continuous pain all the time.
-They experience sudden onset of joint pain and swelling during the “acute attacks”.
+They experience sudden joint pains from “acute attacks”.
 When the acute attacks subside, they may feel well for months or even years, but the attacks may recur and become more frequent.

 From a medical point of view, there are 4 stages of gout:

-• Asymptomatic phase - Patients have elevated levels of uric acid in the blood, but do not experience any pain or swelling.
-Not all patients with high uric acid will have an acute attack
+Patients have elevated levels of uric acid in the blood, but do not experience any pain or swelling.
+Not all patients with high uric acid will have an acute attack.

-• Acute gout - At this stage, uric acid crystals are deposited around the joint, causing sudden swelling and intense pain.
-This is commonly referred to as a gout attack.
+At this stage, uric acid crystals are deposited around the joint, causing sudden swelling and intense pain.
+This is commonly referred to as gout attack.

-• “Interval” gout - In between gout attacks, patients may not experience any symptoms.
+In between gout attacks, patients may not experience any symptoms and will have normal joint function.
 The uric acid level remains high.

-• Chronic gout - If treatment is not sought, recurrent gout flares can cause damage to the affected joints, leading to joint deformity, chronic pain, and restricted mobility.
+If treatment is not sought, years of gout attacks will cause damage to the affected joints, leading to deformity, chronic pain, and immobility.

 Gout - Symptoms

-The symptom of a gout attack is sudden, intense pain, swelling and redness of the affected joint.
-During this period, the skin around the joint may also be very tender to touch.
-Patients with an acute attack may find walking very difficult and painful.
+The first sign of a gout attack is often a sudden, warm and throbbing pain of the affected joint.
+Within a few hours, this can rapidly escalate into excruciating pain, accompanied by swelling and redness of the joint.
+During this period, the skin around the joint will also be very tender and sensitive, setting off extreme pain at the slightest touch.
+Patients with an acute attack find walking very difficult and painful.

 Gout - How to prevent?